OreOliciouZ/MotD.md/Empyrion.md

 - Treat each other with respect
 - Fair fight

+Size Class Limits for every structure in a PvP playfield are set to:

+- Base: 5
+- CV: 3
+- SV: 2
+- HV: 2

 ## Player owned structures

 Subject to automatic removal every once in a while: